Alec's free cv / resume, job search, interview and careers advice in association with Bradley CVs

 Amongst other duties, a wildlife educator will:

-• Reside at the venue and study, research and explore various intricacies of wildlife behavior.
+• Reside at the venue and study, research and explore various intricacies of wildlife behaviour.

 • Research and write information to be printed as leaflets, brochures, etc.